-(g) On 12 March 2009, a subsidiary of the Group received a writ of summons from a subcontractor in respect of a claim against the subsidiary of the Group in respect of a claim of a construction project performed at Beacon Hill Road, Kowloon ("Beacon Hill Project") and Proposed Church Development at 118 Gloucester Road, Wanchai ("Church Project").
-The amounts of claims were approximately HK\$3,358,000 and HK\$100,000 respectively.
+(h) On 2 September 2009, a subsidiary of the Group received a statement of claim from a subcontractor in respect of a claim against the subsidiary of the Group in respect of the construction project performed at Tung Chung, Hong Kong.
+The Group filed its reply and counterclaim in January 2010 and the subcontracter filed its reply and defence to counterclaim in March 2010.
+The amount of claim was approximately HK\$2,000,000.